The Lower Merion Soccer Club is the result of the merger of four small soccer

 With the growth of the club, LMSC added two more Officers in 1996 to help the

-the Girls Travel Team Program.
+of the Girls Travel Team Program.
 Allan Greaves, a former player

 in the Gladwyne Sports Association, also joined the Board, helping to run